vitessio/website/content/en/docs/21.0/reference/features/tablet-throttler.md

 The throttler does also provide a HTTP endpoint for external apps such as `gh-ost` and `pt-online-schema-change`:

 - `/throttler/check?app=<app-name>` is the equivalent of `vtctldclient CheckThrottler --app-name=<app-name>`.
-- `/throttler/check-self`, is the equivalent of `vtctldclient CheckThrottler --scope="self"`.

 ### Metrics